foca/granola/README.md

 ## License

 This project is shared under the MIT license.
-See the attached LICENSE file for details.
+See the attached [LICENSE][] file for details.

+[LICENSE]: ./LICENSE